-Rohan* (12) has been living for 31 days now at this children’s home near Kashmere Gate in Delhi when I meet him.
-He had been sniffing from the “tube” for 3-4 months before the centre’s outreach worker (ORW) found him.
+Rohan* (12) has been living for 31 days now at this children’s home near Kashmere Gate in Delhi when I met him.
+He had been sniffing from the ‘tube’ for 3-4 months, before the centre’s outreach worker (ORW) found him.
 “I found him completely unconscious.
 On the road,” Gaurav Nigam, the ORW, told me.

-Rohan says his friends told him that the solution would make him feel good and he started using it, a reply repeated by almost everybody at the home.
+Rohan says that his friends told him that the solution would make him feel good, and he started using it – a reply repeated by almost everybody at the home.
 Didn’t anybody ever stop him?
 “Kisi ne nahi bola.
 Peti Market me kaun keh raha hai?
 (Nobody told me to.
 Who is going to say anything in Peti Market?)” he says.
 Peti Market is a locality in the Angoori Bagh area near the Red Fort.

 But Rohan did want to give up his addiction because he was afraid that somebody might harm him.
 “Khopche me koi kaat dega.
 Jaise andhere me aata hai na koi, kidney-widney sab nikaal ke bech denge (Somebody can cut me up in some dark corner.
 You know, somebody could come in the dark and sell my kidneys),” he told me, chuckling.
 Since he came to the centre, he has not had any cravings.

 He used to work at a brick kiln, loading and unloading bricks.
-He and his brother used to earn around Rs.
-700 in a day doing this work.
-His father washes cars at a body shop and his mother too works there.
+He and his brother used to earn around ₹700 in a day doing this work.
+His father washes cars at a body shop and his mother works there too.
 He told me that he hasn’t met them since he left Loni, a town in UP’s Ghaziabad district.
 He gives me an address of his home but repeats that he hasn’t met them in 3-4 months, since the time he came to Delhi.

-Children without a home, working in contravention of labour laws, living on the street, abandoned, or found vulnerable and likely to be inducted into drug abuse, etc qualify as children “in need of care and protection”.
-A children’s home provides care, treatment, education, etc to such children.
+Children without a home, working in contravention of labour laws, living on the streets, abandoned or found vulnerable and likely to be inducted into drug abuse, etc. qualify as children ‘in need of care and protection’.
+A children’s home provides care, treatment, education, etc. to such children.

 Sometimes, Kaur told me, the parents insist that the child needs to work to support the family.
 “We counsel them then,” she says.
-“There are some parents who get so fed up with their children that even when we ask them to take the child back- who will take care of children better than their parents- but they don’t listen to us.
-They say that the child runs away all the time, sometimes they steal, and that they don’t want to keep them,” Kaur says.
+“There are some parents who get so fed up with their children that even when we ask them to take the child back (who will take care of children better than their parents), they don’t listen to us.
+They say that the child runs away all the time – sometimes they steal – and that they don’t want to keep them,” Kaur says.